Natrox/RaptorAudio/README.md

 WAV files with metadata are not supported at this point in time.
 Please use OGG if you want to retain metadata.

+You cannot delete DSP variables, when they are initialized, they remain until the program is closed.

 Acknowledgements
 --------------
 I would like to thank the following people;